v31-io/geomap/README.md

 ## Screenshots

-The treecover (green = trees, red = no tress) can be seen for different dates -
+The treecover (green = trees, red = no trees) can be seen for different dates -
 ![](docs/2025%20treecover.png)
 ![](docs/2000%20treecover.png)